What’s The Best Mattress For Back Sleepers? Top 5 + Deals

 Our top five

 Here’s our pick of five mattresses worth considering if you sleep on your back.
-Prices and review scores are correct at the time of writing in 2024 and are based on a double mattress.
+Prices and review scores are correct at the time of writing and are based on a double mattress.

 Emma launched into the mattress world with the predictably named Emma Mattress.